 Address Specific Needs

-Some customers look for:
+Some customers are looking for:

 • reinforced support (large busts, intensive sport),